MicrosoftDocs/learn/learn-pr/azure/send-location-over-sms-from-mobile-using-azure-functions-twilio/includes/3-build-your-xamarin-app.md

 ## Summary

 In this unit you learned how to create the UI for the app using XAML, along with a ViewModel to handle the applications logic.
 You also learned how to bind the ViewModel to the UI.
-In the next unit you add location lookup to the ViewModel.
+In the next unit, you add location lookup to the ViewModel.